| JSC TODAY CATEGORIES - Headlines

 Due to an uptick in cyber attacks on the space agency's networks and web sites in recent years, the U.S. space agency launched a program to improve its cybersecurity and cut down on potential ways for hackers to get into its systems.

+A recent report (pdf) by the NASA inspector general lauds the program's efforts, but notes that there's still room for more improvement.
 Since NASA promotes and shares scientific research, it maintains a very large web presence, linking to university research centers and other federal and international scientific organizations.
 However, connecting to other sources of technical information is also very attractive to cyber thieves and spies.

 In recent years, the agency's web sites have received an increasing number of very sophisticated attacks.